OPS-E2E-PPE/VBA-Docs/api/Access.NavigationButton.ControlTipText.md

 keywords: vbaac10.chm10480
 f1_keywords:
 - vbaac10.chm10480
-ms.prod: access
 api_name:
 - Access.NavigationButton.ControlTipText
 ms.assetid: 25ffbfdf-58e6-0bc0-a2b8-c4e94f85b864
 ms.date: 02/21/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # NavigationButton.ControlTipText property (Access)

-You can use the **ControlTipText** property to specify the text that appears in a ScreenTip when you hold the mouse pointer over a control.
+Use the **ControlTipText** property to specify the text that appears in a ScreenTip when you hold the mouse pointer over a control.
 Read/write **String**.

 ## Syntax